 - Prerequisite and Core Courses: Your adviser will determine if any of the prerequisite or core courses may be waived, based on your placement exam and/or your previous studies, certifications, and industry experience.
-If any one or two cores courses is/are waived, you must still complete nine hours of core course content.
+If any one or two cores courses is/are waived, Master of Information Technology and Management students must still complete nine hours of core course content.
 Appropriate core course substitutions will be made for students who have completed a Bachelor's degree in the Information Technology and Management Department at Illinois Tech. - Specializations: During your first semester of study you must submit your concentration (which is the same as what the Graduate Bulletin calls a "specialization") for approval through the eForms feature of Graduate DegreeWorks, found in the Academics tab of the MyIIT portal.
 Your adviser will determine allowable course substitutions for the specialization; any course substitutions must be submitted through eForms as well.
 If you register for and complete a course that is not in your specialization, has not been approved as a course substitution prior to commencing the course, and is not a valid elective, that course will not be counted toward your degree.
-It is your responsibility, and not your adviser's, to ensure that each course you take will apply to your degree. - ♥ Graduate Adviser Assignments:
+It is your responsibility, and not your adviser's, to ensure that each course you take will apply to your degree. - ♦ Graduate Adviser Assignments:

-The primary academic adviser for Master of Information Technology and Management and Master of Cyber Forensics and Security students is Ryan Nelson, 312.567.5192, Perlstein 223C, nelsonr@iit.edu.
+The primary academic adviser for Master of Information Technology and Management and Master of Cyber Forensics and Security students is Ryan Nelson, 312.567.5192, IIT, nelson@iit.edu.
 The ITM Program Manager will assign a secondary academic adviser based on the student's indicated interest in a specialization.
 These advisers will assist students with specific course selection when the knowledge and experience of a faculty member is necessary.
 Secondary Graduate Adviser assignments are generally as follows:

-Computer & Information Security: Maurice Dawson - mdawson2@iit.edu or 312.567.5242 trygstad@iit.edu or 630.447.9009

 '''

+Computer & Information Security: Maurice Dawson - mdawson2@iit.edu or 312.567.5242

 IT Management & Entrepreneurship: Adarsh Aurora

-aarora12@iit.edu

 Data Management and Analytics: Yong Zheng

+- aarora12@iit.edu

 - yzheng66@iit.edu or 312.567.3575

-- trygstad@iit.edu or 630.447.9009

-Web Development & Electronic Commerce: Ray Trygstad
+Web Development & Electronic Commerce: Karl Stolley

+kstolley@iit.edu

+or 312.567.3465

 Software Development: James Papademas - jpapadem@iit.edu

 IT Infrastructure: Ray Trygstad